midearth-labs/fit-journey/game/product-features.md

   - Timezone configuration
   - Preferred reminder time settings
   - Notification preferences management
+The user is not required to supply any profile information to use the app features, the data are enhancements for the user experience and are all opt-in.

 **Dependencies:** All authenticated features depend on this system